saeedalam/jump-to-go/chapters/Chapter-25-Comprehensive-Project.md

 ## **25.1.
 Introduction**

-After exploring the fundamentals, advanced concepts, and practical applications of Go, this final chapter is dedicated to applying everything you’ve learned.
+After exploring the fundamentals, advanced concepts, and practical applications of Go, this final chapter is dedicated to applying everything you've learned.
 We will build a comprehensive project that ties together:

 - REST APIs
 - Database integration